|

-Children in hospitals and other disabled or infirmed children often need
+In addition to ways to make them smile or laugh, children in hospitals and other disabled or infirmed children often need

 basic survival provisions for themselves and their families, medication, clothing, blankets,